human-centered-systems-lab/a11y-feedback/README.md

 `npm install`

 ## Example Build
-In the repository folder `dist` you can find an example build for the universal feedback tool.
+In the repository folder `dist` you can find an example build for the universal feedback tool. (currently german version)

 ## Local Execution